top of page

 Lisa Hager

 Dr. Hager is an Associate Professor of English and Gender, Sexuality, and Women’s Studies at the University of Wisconsin–Milwaukee at Waukesha.
-Their current book project focuses on representations of transgender identities in Victorian literature, and they have published articles on Victorian sexology, the New Woman, aestheticism and decadence, steampunk, digital humanities, and trans and queer studies.
-Dr. Hager teaches courses in eighteenth- and nineteenth-century British literature, women’s literature, science fiction and fantasy literature, steampunk literature and culture, popular culture, feminism, and LGBTQ+ studies, and they serve as an editor for Prose Studies: History, Theory, Criticism.
+Their current book project focuses on the intersection of trans and Victorian studies, and they have published articles on Victorian sexology, the New Woman, aestheticism and decadence, steampunk, digital humanities, and trans and queer studies.
+Dr. Hager serves as an editor for Prose Studies: History, Theory, Criticism.

 Megan Peiser